New Zealand’s North Island vs the South Island: Which should you visit?

 But it’s hard to top the glaciers, alpine ridgelines, and epic wildernesses of the South Island.
-My best hiking and camping adventures have all been in the south.
+Most of my best hiking and camping adventures have all been in the south.

-If you held me up at gun point, or pulled me aside after a few drinks at a party, or just looked me in the eye and demanded that I pick one, I would say it.
+If you pulled me aside after a few drinks at a party and demanded that I pick one, I would say it.
 The South Island is better.

 It’s more dramatic, has more diversity in landscapes, and has beauty everywhere you look.